Hero Image

 DNP Specialist Certificates

-Southern Adventist University’s DNP Specialist Certificate programs are designed for nurses who already hold a doctoral degree and wish to expand their scope of practice in a new specialty area.
-Rooted in a Christ-centered approach, these programs provide advanced expertise, preparing DNP-prepared nurses to assume leadership roles and pursue additional certification in a specialized area of nursing practice.
+Designed for nurses who already hold a doctoral degree and wish to expand their scope of practice in a new specialty area.
+Rooted in a Christ-centered approach.
+Provide advanced expertise, preparing DNP-prepared nurses to assume leadership roles and pursue additional certification in a specialized area of nursing practice.

 Program Highlights

-• Completed in approximately 1 to 1.5 years of full-time study
+• Completed in approximately one to one and half years of full-time study

 Emphases